awguitar86/BargainPrismaServer/README.md

 ### Delete

 To delete an item run this mutation.
-It uses any of the fields on an item so pick a field to use to delete with like the id of an item:
+It uses the id of the item that you want to delete.
+Make sure to put an id of an item inside the the quotes where <INSERT ID> is.

 ```
 mutation {